JustinIke/justinike.com/_posts/2020-07-17-Increasing-Proficiency-With-Computer-Shortcuts.md

 layout: post
 title: "Increasing Proficiency with Computer Shortcuts"
 date: 2020-07-17 20:00:00
-tags: Other
+tags: Guide
 image: 2020-07-17-Increasing-Proficiency-With-Computer-Shortcuts\CTRL.png
 ---

 Lately I've been learning and using a lot more shortcuts on my computer than ever before, and I really benefit from them, so I figured I'd write them down.
-Just by implementing one of these every once in a while, you can really cut down on the amount of times you have to reach for your mouse or navigate around the screen, plus it makes you feel like a big shot.
-As my Dad said on the topic, there are lots of things that we don't know about that are right at our fingertips.
+Just by implementing one of these every once in a while, you can really cut down on the amount of times you have to reach for your mouse or navigate around the screen.
+As my Dad said on the topic, there are lots of things that we don't know about that are right at our fingertips (how punny).
 Here are some of the shortcuts I use often that I think would be helpful to most people.

 Also, sorry Mac users, this article is skewed towards Windows, but most of these work with command (Ctrl) and option (Alt).